rafamarrara/CTFs/HTB/Legacy/README.md

 |_    10.10.10.4
 ```

-A deeper investigation on the open ports shows that the target may be vulnerable to `MS08-067` and `MS17-010`.
+A deeper investigation on the open the main ports, shows that the target may be vulnerable to `MS08-067` and `MS17-010`.

 ```
 $ sudo nmap -p 139,445 --script vuln 10.10.10.4